Changissnz/fiction_and_the_western_debt/README.md

 Western society, and a secretively shunning and dismissive attitude for Europeanist sanctimony.
-The dynamic of these two demographics, especially when identity becomes placed at the forefront of consideration, produces this sense of misplaced antagonism at the surface, before there is greater observation of politics, finance, labor, and other factors.
+The dynamic of these two demographics, especially when identity becomes placed at the forefront of consideration, produces this sense of misplaced antagonism at the surface, before there is greater observance of politics, finance, labor, and other factors.
 There are also doubts on the sincerity of connection, due in part to mercantilism and the dealings of Western elites with their Muslim counterparts.
 The two identities pride